pjs90317/Homework-6-Lab-6/Lab-6.md

     ##        NA Not in LF     in LF
     ## 0.2431937 0.4986450 0.2581614

-\#Creating an age break band

-\#Creating our first subset that we will be performing regressions on
+### Creating our first subset that we will be performing regressions on

 We would like to use FAMSIZE to see how family size affects a person’s probabilities of being in the labor force.
 We decided to break up the